djalbat/reaction/README.md

 #### But why?!

-The idea is to improve on [React](https://facebook.github.io/react/)'s component lifecycle with a view to better handshaking with solutions like [Redux](http://redux.js.org/) and [Falcor](http://netflix.github.io/falcor/), though it's early days yet.
+To improve on [React](https://facebook.github.io/react/)'s component lifecycle to facilitate better handshaking with [Redux](http://redux.js.org/) and [Falcor](http://netflix.github.io/falcor/), though it's early days yet.
 [Deku](https://github.com/dekujs/deku) are doing much the same.

+Reverse engineering the kernel of React was a pleasure, if a bit intense.
+Hats off to Facebook for giving us React.

 ## Installation